korpling/md-slides-template/README.md

 ```

 The generated HTML files will compile fast, but need the whole repository (including the images, CSS and JavaScript) to work properly.
-To create a self-contained version, which only needs the HTML itfself call
+To create a self-contained version, which only needs the HTML itfself, call
 ```
 make self
 ```